AmanTank187/blogger/README.md

 - Being able to write model tests.

-- REST - Representational state transfer: Mapping HTTP verbs to CRUD actions.
-HTTP verbs are get,post,put/patch and destory.
+- REST - Mapping HTTP verbs to CRUD actions.
+HTTP verbs are get,post,put/patch and destroy.

 - Understanding of MVC due to rails strict layout.